Program Evaluation with Remotely Sensed Outcomes: Applications with Remotely Sensed Outcomes

-In the second and third exercises, we compare our method to a natural benchmark: a difference-in-means estimate an economist would obtain if they could observe all treatments and outcomes in the experiment.
+\begin{remark}[Spillovers] We compare our method to a natural benchmark: the difference-in-means estimate an economist would obtain if they could observe all treatments and outcomes in the experiment.
 If there are no spillovers, then we are comparing our method to an unbiased estimate of the treatment effect in Definition~\ref{defn: causal param}.
-If there are spillovers, then we are comparing to an unbiased estimate of a reasonable estimand: a difference-in-means of expected outcomes, indexing by each unit's treatment status and averaging over other all other units.

-In Appendix~\ref{sec:extensions}, we consider spillovers more carefully, by introducing additional notation.
-We discuss how our method can be adapted to estimate the global average treatment effect, a common parameter of interest in models with spillovers. \end{remark}
+If there are spillovers, then we are comparing to an unbiased estimate of a reasonable estimand: a difference-in-means of expected outcomes, indexing by each unit's treatment status and averaging over all other units.
+As discussed in Section~\ref{sec:main_spillover}, our method can be adapted to estimate the global average treatment effect, which is often a parameter of interest in models with spillovers.
+We provide this extension and apply it to the Smartcards experiment in Appendix~\ref{section:smartcards_empirical_additionaldetails}. \end{remark}

 \begin{remark}[Timing] Outcomes were measured at the end of the experiment in 2013, so we study the effect on poverty in 2013.
-Meanwhile, RSVs were measured through 2020.
-Appendix~\ref{sec:extensions} confirms that it is valid to use RSVs measured after the outcomes.
-The auxiliary sample links outcomes from 2013 with RSVs through 2020, so the estimand and estimator remain unchanged despite these differences in timing. \end{remark}
+The remotely sensed variables were measured through 2020.
+Appendix~\ref{section:smartcards_empirical_additionaldetails} confirms that it is valid to use remotely sensed variables measured after the outcomes.
+The observational sample links outcomes from 2013 with remotely sensed variables through 2020, so the estimand and method remain unchanged despite differences in timing. \end{remark}